 The 7 core components of a user research plan:

-- The background of the research project detailing why we are conducting this study
+- The background of the research project detailing why we are conducting this study.
+This can also include the internal stakeholders involved.

 - The objectives and goals of the research, what the teams want to learn from the research, or what they would like the outcome to be.
 We should be able to answer all of the stated objectives by the end of the research project.

-- A breakdown of the participants we are recruiting and how we are recruiting them
+- A breakdown of the participants we're recruiting, and how we're recruiting them.

-- An interview guide as a cheat sheet of instructions/questions to follow during the research session
+- An interview guide as a cheat sheet of instructions/questions to follow during the research session.
+This includes components within itself, such as the introduction, interview questions and conclusion.

 The background section is pretty straightforward.
 It consists of a few sentences on what the research is about and why it is happening, which orients people to needs and expectations.
 The background also includes a problem statement (the central question you’re trying to answer with your generative research findings).